Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 Their lives are meaningless.

-They they they have not amounted to much in their own minds, and so they do things to make themselves think that they matter.
+And so they do things to make themselves think that they matter.

 And one of those things is go to an Obama rally.

-Well and a country is really in trouble if they feel that way.
+Well, and a country is really in trouble if they feel that way.

 Amen.

-No, no, no, that's not right.
+You're talking about people that God, no, no, no, that's not right.

-Your guiding light through times of trouble, confusion, murkiness, despair, tumult, chaos, hopelessness, and even the good times here behind the golden EIB microphone.
+You're guiding light through times of trouble, confusion, murkiness, despair, tumult, chaos, hopelessness, and even the good times here behind the golden EIB microphone.

-Uh, who said to Obama, you seem to have started to listen to the critics who started talking about these speeches, the inspiration and the hope.
+Barack Obama was on, what was it, Today Show Today with Matt Wauer, who said to Obama, you seem to have started to listen to the critics who started talking about these speeches, the inspiration and the hope.

 Is that a fair assessment?

-There's no doubt that we want to strike a balance where we explain to people that it's important for us to get people engaged and motivated and involved, but not just for abstract feel-good stuff.
+There's no doubt that we want to strike a balance where we explain to people that it's important for us to get people engaged and motivated and involved, but not just for abstract feel-good stuff, rather to deliver on health care for all people or deliver on college affordability or create good jobs.

 And so hopefully, the longer I stay in this campaign, the better I get.